A defence of Liberalism

 The mosaic shows Pan, the god of the wild, locked in a duel with Eros, the god of love.
 On Pan’s team are maenads and satyrs, from the cult of the wine god Dionysus, who is the figure two places behind Pan wearing a leopard cloak.
 Above them is a table of prizes for the victor including sacks of money.
 Pan is thought to represent impulse and lust, while Eros is a symbol of sacred, eternal love and of reason.

+How do we bind ourselves together?
 To save themselves from the discomfort of cognitive dissonance, people who have made difficult decisions work tirelessly to justify them and reinforce their arguments.
-As Aronson and Tavris have explained, they do this to the point of self-deception, even creating false memories.
-Societies also have highly selective and even false memories, and like individuals, they use them to bind themselves coherently together.
+As Aronson and Tavris have explained, they do this to the point of self-deception, even creating false memories so as to give themselves a coherent narrative.
+Societies also have highly selective and even false memories, and like individuals, they use them to bind themselves into groups.
 English children are seemingly taught almost no history other than Henry VIII and Churchill, which helps them differentiate themselves from the rest of Europe.
 They are barely aware of Russia’s role in the Second World War.

-We can to some extent suppress our groupish instincts, but we can't escape them altogether.
-Liberals, in trying to escape them, also form bonds with other liberals, and form the sort of tribes that Goodhart says he has left.
-Our faulty brains will selectively seek out evidence that supports our liberal bent, and we will build ourselves echo-chambers of like-minded people.
+We can to some extent suppress the hostile side of our groupish instincts, but we don't seem able to escape it altogether.
+Liberals, in trying to escape, also form bonds with other liberals, and form the sort of tribes that Goodhart says he has left.
+Our faulty post-rationalising brains will selectively seek out evidence that supports our liberal bent, and we will build ourselves echo-chambers of like-minded people.
 All of this helps us to blind ourselves to conservative points of view, as well as to our own groupish instincts.
 So Goodhart is perhaps right to warn us of the danger of liberal overreach, that ignores the mounting resentment building among the portion of the population that feels fewer qualms about their jingoistic sentiments.
 We should also be more conscious and appreciative of the indispensable positive aspects of our 'hive' feelings.
 But it is silly to suggest that there can be a reasonable moral case for putting the group before the individuals that comprise it.
 A good society is one that serves the individuals within it.
 It is nonsensical to imagine a society that thrives while its constituent members suffer.
 Societies may be higher order organisms, but suffering is done by individuals.

 The Enlightenment is not a naive human vanity project.
 Reason is not as easily accessible as it might appear, and people all have to begin their education from scratch.
-But knowledge and culture and institutions are cumulative though also fragile.
+But knowledge and culture and institutions are cumulative though also fragile, and we need to make sure people learn what they were originally built for.
 Experts are more right than wrong, and in the words of Walter Lippmann:

 “ It is no longer possible, for example, to believe in the original dogma of democracy; that the knowledge needed for the management of human affairs comes up spontaneously from the human heart.
 Where we act on that theory we expose ourselves to self-deception, and to forms of persuasion that we cannot verify.
 It has been demonstrated that we cannot rely upon intuition, conscience, or the accidents of casual opinion if we are to deal with the world beyond our reach.”4